RyeMoes/SlicFX/README.md

 <td>
 <h4>Filter</h4>
 <br>
-Automatically draws a drop shadow, solid line, or glowing edge directly around the edges of any source.
-If you pair this with a mask or background removal, the border will dynamically hug your body as you move around.
+Outline can hug a webcam cutout, mask, graphic, or any edged source.
+Shape the thickness and placement, then choose solid, shadow, glow, bevel.
+After that, turn on an animation mode and the colors on the border will animate around the source.
 </td>
 </tr>